-Parameter Description Tunnel Subnet(s) The network that the GigaVUE V Series node uses to communicate with the monitoring tools or GigaVUE H Series node.
-The tunnel network can be same as the management network.
-Data Subnet(s) The network that receives the mirrored GRE tunnel traffic from the G-vTAP agents or TaaS.
-Min Instances to Launch The minimum number of GigaVUE V Series nodes to be launched in OpenStack.
-The minimum number can be 0.
-Note: The GigaVUE-FM will delete the nodes if they are idle for over 15 minutes.
+Parameter Description NOTE: GigaVUE-FM will delete the nodes if they are idle for over 15 minutes.
 Max Instances to Launch The maximum number of GigaVUE V Series nodes that can be launched in OpenStack.
-MTU (Maximum Transmission Unit) The Maximum Transmission Unit (MTU) is applied on the outgoing tunnel endpoints of the GigaVUE V Series node when a monitoring session is deployed.
+Tunnel MTU (Maximum Transmission Unit) The Maximum Transmission Unit (MTU) is applied on the outgoing tunnel endpoints of the GigaVUE V Series node when a monitoring session is deployed.
 The default value is 1450.
+Shared Only one V Series node configuration can be shared in a monitoring domain.
+NOTE: Not used for OpenStack configurations.